-All Messiah University educators should be aware and involved in the assessment of student learning, and we play various collaborative roles to ultimately ensure our students are achieving the outcomes we expect from a Messiah education.
-Specifically,
+All Messiah University educators should be aware and involved in the Assessment of Student Learning, and we play various collaborative roles to ultimately ensure our students are achieving the outcomes we expect from a Messiah education.
+To further specify:

-- Department chairs and program directors lead curricular and co-curricular educators in creating departmental/program assessment plans, collecting and analyzing annual assessment data, and setting and executing action plans to improve student learning. - School deans ensure their departments/programs are maintaining effective assessment plans and practices by co-scoring an annual assessment rubric for each major housed in their school, as well as helping department chairs prioritize and execute strategic improvements in student learning outcomes assessment. - The associate dean of general education works with all educators teaching in the QuEST curriculum to report assessment outcomes on QuEST course objectives each semester.
-The office of general education aggregates and reports results on outcomes annually. - The assessment of student learning committee (ASLC), with broad representation from educators across campus, educates committee members on assessment best practices, develops strategic plans to improve campus assessment efforts, and approves assessment plans accompanying curricular proposals. - The director and assistant director of assessment provide resources and education to deans, chairs, and educators in order to support the ongoing improvement of assessment efforts.
+- Department Chairs and Program Directors lead curricular and co-curricular educators in creating departmental/program assessment plans, collecting and analyzing annual assessment data, and setting and executing action plans to improve student learning. - School Deans ensure their departments/programs are maintaining effective assessment plans and practices by evaluating department assessment based on the institution's meta-assessment, as well as helping Program Directors and Department Chairs prioritize and execute strategic improvements in student learning outcomes assessment. - The Dean of General Education and Common Learning works with all educators teaching in the General Education curriculum to report assessment outcomes on General Education course objectives each semester.
+The Office of General Education aggregates and reports results on outcomes annually. - The Assessment of Student Learning Committee (ASLC), with broad representation from educators across campus, educates committee members on assessment best practices, develops strategic plans to improve campus assessment efforts, and approves assessment plans accompanying curricular proposals. - The Director of Assessment provides resources and education to deans, chairs, and educators in order to support the ongoing improvement of assessment efforts.
 The director produces an annual report on assessment efforts and works with the Provost's Cabinet to make strategic improvements.

-How does assessment relate to your department's curriculum and to the institutional mission?
+How does assessment relate to department curriculums and institutional mission?

-Each academic department maintains curricula, which students complete in order to earn majors, minors, and concentrations in an academic field of study.
-While individual instructors gain helpful information about learning gains in their own courses, departmental assessment of student learning answers the question, "How do we know students are achieving the outcomes we expect from the required curriculum?"
-Departments find answers to this question by ensuring that they
+Each academic department maintains curricular requirements, which students complete in order to earn majors, minors, and concentrations in an academic field of study.
+While individual instructors gain helpful information about learning gains in their own courses, departmental Assessment of Student Learning answers the General Education, "How do we know students are achieving the outcomes we expect from the required curriculum?"
+Departments find answers to this General Education by ensuring the following:

-- articulate clear program level learning objectives that express the knowledge and skills that a graduate of the program/major should be able to achieve - identify curricular requirements in which students have adequate opportunities to gain the stated learning outcomes (curriculum mapping) - select representative samples of the learning within the curriculum (i.e. measures) that provide evidence of the learning - collectively review evidence of learning, interpret the results, and make strategic plans to improve learning outcomes by making changes in instruction, assignments, or curriculum
+- Articulate clear program level learning objectives that express the knowledge and skills that a graduate of the program/major should be able to achieve. - Identify curricular requirements in which students have adequate opportunities to gain the stated learning outcomes (curriculum mapping). - Select representative samples of the learning within the curriculum (i.e. assessment measures) that provide evidence of the learning. - Collectively review evidence of learning, interpret the results, and make strategic plans to improve learning outcomes by making changes in instruction, assignments, or curriculum. - Ensure the actions we take result in meaningful improvements in student learning.

-Likewise, students gain essential knowledge and skills by completing the QuEST general education curriculum and by participating in co-curricular programming.
+Likewise, students gain essential knowledge and skills by completing the General Education curriculum and by participating in student success programming.
 It is critical to know what students gain from their educational experience as a whole, and it is critical for educators to understand how their contribution relates to the other components of a Messiah education and our institutional learning outcomes.
-As a result, we ensure that all of our program level learning outcomes (in academic majors, QuEST, and Student Affairs) contribute in specific ways to our stated institutional learning outcomes.
-The undergraduate learning outcomes (ULOs) are as follows, and pages 3-8 of the Assessment of Student Learning Resource Handouts provides a matrix explaining the specific contributions of majors, general education, and the co-curriculum to these outcomes.
+As a result, we ensure that all program level learning outcomes (in academic majors, General Education, and Student Success) contribute in specific ways to our stated institutional learning outcomes.
+Pages 3-8 of the Assessment Resource Handouts provide a matrix explaining the specific contributions of majors, General Education, and student success to these outcomes.